kingdragon4ever/yolov3_Abnormal-video/README.md

 # yolov3_Abnormal-video
-Second prize in the finals of China software cup software design competition
+Second prize in the finals of China software cup software design competition IN NANJING during July 15 to 19

 Updated version of yolov3
 This repository was based on: